-Students begin registering at different times, depending on their status as (1) degree-seeking, certificate-seeking, or diploma-seeking, (2) newly admitted, (3) special students (non-degree seeking), or (4) high school dual enrollment/early admission.
+Students begin registering at different times, depending on their status as:

+- 1. Degree-seeking, certificate-seeking, or diploma-seeking; - 2.
+Newly admitted: - 3.
+Special students (non-degree seeking); or - 4.
+High school/Career & College Promise/early admission.

 Registration windows and other important dates are located on the Registration Calendar located at the end of the admissions chapter or at http://calendars.waketech.edu.

-For a general overview of important dates for the academic year, please see the Academic Calendar at the end of the admission chapter.
-Please note that this calendar is subject to change, and the calendar's web address should be viewed for the final calendar dates.
+For a general overview of important dates, please see the Academic Calendar at the end of the admissions chapter.
+Please note that calendars are subject to change, and the calendar's web address should be viewed for the final calendar dates.